elgomatiae/muslim-space-app-ofjmxk/GOOGLE_SIGNIN_SETUP.md

 ## ✅ Google Provider is Now Enabled in Supabase!

 Great!
 You've enabled the Google OAuth provider in your Supabase project.
-Now follow these steps to complete the setup.
+The app now uses **Supabase's OAuth flow** which opens a browser window for Google Sign-In - no complex native configuration needed!

 ---